Home Translation Software Free Translation Buy Translation Software Customer Service Company Contact

 • Marketing Brochures - the layout for many marketing materials can be limited, expanding the text can cause layout changes.

 When working with translator software you will find that your orginal (source document) will always be different in size than your translated file (target document).
 Each language will be different, some will expand while others may be more compact.
-You can test translate a language with translation software to get an idea of how your final document will look after translation.
+You can test translate a language with software to get an idea of how your final document will look after translation.